TheLeaderOne/hello-world/README.md

 # hello-world
-This will be on thr internet
+This will be on the internet